kojigardiner/audiobox/README.md

 </div>
 </figure>

 The plastic diffuser on the front of the box is 1/8" thick [Chemcast Black LED Acrylic](https://www.tapplastics.com/product/plastics/cut_to_size_plastic/black_led_sheet/668) from TAP Plastics.
-Unlike typical white diffusers, I think the black acrylic blends in better with the black speakers in the living room where the Audiobox lives.
+Unlike typical white diffusers, I think the black acrylic matches the dark wood aesthetic of the box as well as other devices in the the living room where the Audiobox typically resides.
 The diffuser has 4 small magnets attached to the corners, which mate with 4 magnets on the front of the box, making it easily removable.

 The outer enclosure is a custom-designed, laser cut wooden box, using 1/4" sapele.
 I used simple box joints along with T-slots and hex nuts/bolts to enable assembly without the need for glue.
 Initial prototypes utilized 1/8" Baltic birch, which proved to be too flimsy for a box of this size.
 The 1/4" wood is sturdy and feels nice in the hand.
 I finished the sapele with a few coats of [Watco Danish Oil (Natural)](https://www.rustoleum.com/product-catalog/consumer-brands/watco/danish-oil), which I discovered while working on a separate jewelry box project.
 The Danish Oil adds an amazing color and depth to the wood while providing protection without the plasticky feel of typical polyurethane finishes.